 The reserve is covered with wildflowers in spring, like orchids, buttercups, anemones, and narcissus.
 Thus, spring is the best time for a visit.

-We will see remains of the human settlement from the Second Temple period (third century BCE) along the route.
+Along the route, we will see remains of the human settlement from the Second Temple period (third century BCE).

 The Refugee Caves

-It might not look like something big at a distance, but when you come closer, you will find a vast hidden space.
+It might not look like something big at a distance, but you will find a vast hidden space when you come closer.

 The refugee caves are a system of underground chambers connected by narrow crawl spaces.
 Dozens of these systems were discovered in the Judean area.
 Many archeologists believe these caves were created during the Bar Kokhva revolt (132-135 CE).
 Jewish rebels used the caves as hiding places from the Roman army.

-You can take the stairs to the bottom of the cave, and in the left corner, you can see a hole.
+You can take the stairs to the bottom of the cave and see a hole in the left corner.
 The hole is a small and short tunnel that most kids can enjoy.
-If you plan to crawl inside, then better bring a flashlight and consider shirts with long sleeves.
+Bring a flashlight and consider long sleeves shirts if you want to crawl inside.

-The tree in the refugee cave was home to a group of jackdaws, and here is one of them.
+The tree in the refugee cave was home to a group of jackdaws.

-After exploring the cave for fifteen minutes, we continued up the hill towards the pyramid.
+After exploring the cave for fifteen minutes, we continued uphill toward the pyramid.

 Spring is a good season for a visit.
 You can read about the weather and when it is best to visit Israel at Events And Festivals By Season.